-Type Behavior if Only responds to ALERTs to the context in which the rule is defined.
+Type Behavior if Only responds to an alert to the context in which the rule is defined.
 Responds when the condition is true, even if it was already true.
-This is used for event monitoring. on Responds to any ASSERT or ALERT that transitions the condition to a true state.
-This is used for state monitoring. when Like ON, but is automatically undefined when the condition transitions to true for the first time.
+This is used for event monitoring. on Responds to any assert or alert that transitions the condition to a true state.
+This is used for state monitoring. when Like on, but is automatically undefined when the condition transitions to true for the first time.
 This is a one-time rule.
 As such, it can be used for either event or state monitoring.